KEY PERFORMANCE INDICATORS (KPIs)

 – Sales per Employee

-KPIs typically represent a high level abstraction of the output of the core processes of a department or organization.
+KPIs typically represent a high-level abstraction of the output of the core processes of a department or organization.
 Often, the strategic goals of a department or organization are represented as improvements in KPIs.
 And, the improvements in KPIs typically assure an organization that activities are having a positive impact, while degradation in KPIs can signal a potential issue that needs to be addressed.
-Below is an example of a high level sales process and the typical set of KPIs a sales team manages.
+Below is an example of a high-level sales process and the typical set of KPIs a sales team manages.

 Give the above visual a quick review.
 You can see I’ve taken the sales funnel for a B2B organization, and built KPIs for each process stage gate.
 While KPIs can be created at the total sales team level, they can be even more informative at the individual level or the product or service level.

 Another important consideration to think through with KPIs is leading versus lagging KPIs.
 With the sales team example, one of the primary outputs of any sales team is sales and gross margin.
 But, sales and gross margin are lagging KPIs, since they come at the end of all the activity by a sales team.
-Some leading KPIs that will create sales and gross margin are KPIs upstream in the sales process, such as the number and size of targets, total number and value of prospects, the ratio of prospects to targets and customers to prospects.
+Some leading KPIs that will create sales and gross margin are KPIs upstream in the sales process, such as the number and size of targets, total number and value of prospects, the ratio of prospects to targets, and customers to prospects.
 If the leading KPIs are positively trending and healthy, then the lagging KPIs of sales and gross margin should be better in the future.

 While I was COO at Goal Zero, I came across a few important leading KPIs that helped us manage the business.
 We were the leader in consumer portable solar power solutions.
 As we looked at forecasting our sales three months to a year out, one of the best KPIs was the growth of actual sales in the stores of our retail partners, such as REI and Bass Pro.
 We would analyze actual sell-through in the stores, and then use the data as one of our key inputs into our sales forecasting process.
-Another example of a leading indicator of returns and warranty issues were our quality inspection KPIs at the factories.
-If we saw our quality go down as products came off a line, it impacted our quality scores, reviews, return and warranty rates six months to two years down the road.
+Another example of a leading indicator of returns and warranty issues was our quality inspection KPIs at the factories.
+If we saw our quality go down as products came off a line, it impacted our quality scores, reviews, and return and warranty rates six months to two years down the road.

 How do you build and manage the right KPIs?